AryanShah30/receipt-automation-using-aws/README.md

 # Receipt Automation with AWS

 A fully serverless system for automated receipt data extraction and storage, built using AWS.
 Users can upload image or PDF receipts through a Streamlit interface, triggering a backend pipeline powered by AWS Lambda and Amazon Textract to extract structured fields.
 Parsed data is stored in DynamoDB, with presigned S3 URLs providing secure file access.
 Real-time email alerts are sent via SES.
-The architecture is IAM-secured, scalable, and designed for minimal operational overhead—ideal for automating financial workflows such as expense tracking and invoice management.
+The architecture is IAM-secured, scalable, and designed for minimal operational overhead - ideal for automating financial workflows such as expense tracking and invoice management.

 ---